Redeemed Zoomer: YouTube channel

-Operation Reconquista
+Operation Reformation

-Ackerman is the founder of Operation Reconquista, a Confessing Movement organization aimed at preserving theologically conservative congregations within mainline Protestant Christian denominations, with the eventual goal of restoring them to theological conservatism.
-He also co-founded "Presbyterians for the Kingdom", a nonprofit seeking to advance theological conservatism in the PCUSA.
-The organization sent representatives to the 2024 PCUSA General Assembly.
+Ackerman is the founder of Operation Reformation, a Confessing Movement organization aimed at preserving theologically conservative congregations within mainline Protestant denominations, with the eventual goal of restoring them to theological conservatism, rather than founding more conservative splinter groups.
+The organization was originally founded as "Operation Reconquista," a name that is shared with the historic Reconquista.
+The group's website uses militant language and imagery, though they believe that violence is not needed for their goals.
+As part of the efforts of Operation Reformation, Ackerman also co-founded the Presbyterians for the Kingdom, a nonprofit organization seeking to advance theological conservatism in the PCUSA.
+The organization has sent representatives to the General Assembly of the Presbyterian Church (USA).